 To write for I Love to Teach 101 (ILTT) you will need to become an I Love To Teach member, to get a private link to your own blog submission area.

 All articles MUST be approved by the I Love To Teach (ILTT) Writers Panel before publication.
-Therefore read the rules and writing brief below to understand how your teacher story article is more likely to get approved.
-If your article is approved you receive 8000 credits ($80 discount).
+Therefore read the rules and writing brief below to understand how your article is more likely to get approved for publication.

 All articles must be at least 1000 words and have at least one quality stock image that you have copyright authorisation to share.
 Your own unique photo is even better.

 Only resources that you sell on ilovetoteach101.com can be linked to and only one free resource and one paid resource in one article.
 We do not like spamming our readers.

 You may if you wish add ONE link in your article back to an article on your blog which we will check.